askzika/askzika/README.md

     -- ============================================================
     -- EAT/DRINK RELIABILITY WATCHDOG
-    -- If food OR water drops to 40% or below, cycle off->on -- Then wait 15s and check again â€” if still not recovering, cycle again -- IMPORTANT: Only runs for Lion/Tiger (since they're the only ones using -- auto eat carcass).
+    -- If food OR water drops to 40% or below, cycle off->on -- Then wait 15s and check again — if still not recovering, cycle again -- IMPORTANT: Only runs for Lion/Tiger (since they're the only ones using -- auto eat carcass).
 Cycles AUTO EAT CARCASS + AUTO DRINK only, never auto eat.
     -- ============================================================